Craig Matkin, Founder and Executive Director

 Dena is a naturalist at Glacier Bay National Park and Preserve.
 She has studied killer whales in southeastern Alaska since 1987 and anchors NGOS efforts in that region.

-Tony is a talented spoon carver and educator, and has been a consistent field assistant since 2016.
+Tony is an eductor, a talented spoon carver, and has been a consistent field assistant since 2016.
 He is an avid creekboater, and rafted Grand Canyon in a packraft.